 Neurotransmitters and Mood

 Neurotransmitters are the main chemical messengers of mood, and they include “uppers”, which lift your mood and stimulate excitement and activity, and “downers” which calm and relax.
 Neurotransmitter imbalances are pivotal treatment areas for mood disorders, and they can be tested and treated individually.
+For example, serotonin is often linked to feelings of happiness and well-being, while dopamine is associated with motivation and reward.
 Imbalances in neurotransmitters can result from many areas, including genetics, gut health issues, and hormone imbalances in the adrenals, thyroid, and sex hormones.
+Research indicates that lifestyle choices, such as diet and exercise, also significantly impact neurotransmitter levels.

-Depression can be a result of several different neurotransmitter imbalances, including serotonin, dopamine, norepinephrine, or phenylethylamine.
+Depression has 4 main presentations and can be a result of several different neurotransmitter imbalances, including serotonin, dopamine, norepinephrine, or phenylethylamine.
 The two main branches of depression are 1) serotonin dependent, which presents as a weepy, sad, melancholic ‘blues’ type of depression; and 2) dopamine/norepinephrine dependent depression, which presents as a tired, lethargic, brain-fogged, and unmotivated type of depression.
+Each type may respond differently to treatment, highlighting the importance of tailored approaches in managing depressive symptoms.

 What's Causing Your Depression?